 Is Stand Up Paddle Boarding the right sport for me?

 This is a sport for anyone looking for a new fun adventure.
 The paddle boards come in all shapes and sizes to fit anyone.
 You can take it real slow and explore calm waters, or you can take it out on the ocean and learn to ride the waves.
 However you choose to SUP you will get a great workout and discover a whole new kind of fun.

 Why should I SUP with Coastal Kayaks?

 Our professionally trained instructors will make learning to stand up paddle board easy and fun.
 We have high end paddle boards in various sizes to accommodate all paddlers.
 Not only will you get the lesson, but you will be able to practice your new skills at one of our tour locations on a guided tour with your instructor.
-Choose either the Pine Island Audubon Sanctuary, Pea Island National Wildlife Refuge, or the Kitty Hawk Maritime Forest and Marsh.
+All SUP tours depart from the Pine Island Audubon Sanctuary in Corolla.

 What kind of SUP equipment do you use?